News For Amateur Radio Operators In And Around Hillsdale County

 Monday Night Net Control Stations Needed

 Now that the repeater is back on the air, it will be a lot easier to participate in the Monday net.
 We need people to step up and volunteer to run the net.
 Serving as net control station builds your skills and earns you extra points towards the net exceptional participation certificate.
 We hope to get enough volunteers so that each person would only need to run the net once a month.
-If you would like to serve as a net control statement once month please let a member of club leadership know.
+If you would like to serve as a net control station once a month please let a member of club leadership know.
 Check the schedule for available dates.

 Monday Night Net Exceptional Participation AwardThe Monday Night Net Exceptional Participation Award program is running again in 2020.
 Net participation earns points towards a certificate that will be awarded at the end of the year.
 Three points are awarded to the net control station, two points for participating in both rounds and one point for participating in less than both rounds.
 Club members get 20 bonus points, pro-rated for new members.
 The certificate will be awarded to any amateur that attains at least 75 points during the year.
 The purpose of the award is to encourage participation in the net, both as check-ins and as net control station.
 Rules and results are posted in the Net Participation section of the Calendar page on the club website.
 The net is held every Monday at 7pm on the 147.06 MHz repeater.
 Participating regularly in a directed net helps you keep your operating skills sharp.
 Set up a reminder alarm in your calendar on your computer or smart phone.

 Section Manager Message Regarding “Stay Home, Stay Safe” EO